IpreferV/Vordle-Alpha/README.md

 In partial fulfillment for requirements in ITECC02, Computer Programming 1, Computer Science.

 ### Instructions
-> Download as zip, then extract in its own folder and run.
-Literally, with jumping jacks.
+> Download as zip, then extract in its own folder then run.